mhweiner/autorel/README.md

 **😃 Simple & Easy to Use**
 - No confusing configuration files or complex setup
 - Works with any CI/CD system, including GitHub Actions
-- Built-in TypeScript and bash script support
+- Built-in bash script support
+- Works with other languages, not just Node.js

 **🚀 Fast & Lightweight**
-- Minimal dependencies and fast execution
+- Minimal dependencies and fast execution written in TypeScript
+- Comprehensive test coverage
 - Less broken builds and more time to focus on your code!

 # Table of Contents